rundeck/rundeck/docs/en/manpages/man5/job-yaml-v12.md

 :   "true/false" - whether a secure input option value is exposed to scripts or not. `false` means the option will be used only as a Secure Remote Authentication option.  default: `false`.

+`storagePath`

+:    for a secure option, a storage path to password value to use as default

 `sortIndex` (deprecated)

 :   *integer* - A number indicating the order this option should appear in the GUI.
 If specified this